Protests at Chandigarh University over alleged objectionable videos of hostel students, one arrested | Education

 Referring to a video of a student being taken in an ambulance, the SSP said she had some anxiety problems and was fine.

-The warden is then seen pointing toward some other women students who are also present, and could be heard saying, ''Don't these girls have honour?
+The warden is then seen pointing towards some other women students who are also present, and could be heard saying, ''Don't these girls have honour?
 At whose behest did you do this?
 Who told you to make it?''
+PTI CHS/SUN VSD NSD DV RT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)